 Feel free to share your primary reason for investing in the comments section below.

-If you'd like to dig in some more to equity crowdfunding on your own in the meantime and start getting involved with the community, head over to our Facebook group for investors and follow us on social media:
+If you’d like to dig in some more to equity crowdfunding on your own in the meantime and start getting involved with the community, head over to the Crowdwise forums, take some of the free investor courses we offer, and follow us on social media:

 This is Part 2 of a five-part series to provide a brief introduction to equity crowdfunding.

 - Top four reasons to invest in startups via equity crowdfunding (Part 2)

 - Types of companies and investor-founder goal alignment (Part 3)

 - Types of offerings and deal terms (Part 4)